 Mount Morgan is one of the more significant historical mines in Australia in terms of total gold and copper production.
-The Mount Morgan mine, 38 km southwest of Rockhampton, operated from 1883 to 1981 and for a time was the largest gold mine in the world (Photograph 129) and produced 8.4 Moz gold, 4000,000 t of copper and 1.2 Moz silver from the mining of about 50 Mt of ore at a grade of 5.9 g/t gold.
+The Mount Morgan mine, 38 km southwest of Rockhampton, operated from 1883 to 1981 and for a time was the largest gold mine in the world (Photograph 142) and produced 238 135 kg gold, 4000,000 t of copper and 34 019.4 kg silver from the mining of about 50 Mt of ore at a grade of 5.9 g/t gold.
 Of the tailings, between 1981 and 1991, 28 Mt were re-treated via a 3 Mtpa carbon-in-pulp plant before operations were suspended due to low gold prices and excessive cyanide consumption caused by soluble copper.
 Total production from 1884 to 1990 recorded >294 t of gold, >360 600 t of copper and >36.8 t of silver.
 The Mount Morgan deposit is hosted by a belt of Middle Devonian volcanic and sedimentary rocks of the Yarrol Province that forms a roof pendant in a Late Devonian tonalite intrusion.
 The genesis of the Mount Morgan mineralisation has long been controversial, but the deposit is now widely regarded as being a volcanic-hosted massive sulphide type.
+The historical mine exploited pyritic massive sulphides and the adjacent siliceous stringer ore.
 The Mount Morgan project was acquired by Norton Gold Fields Limited in 2007.
 The project was sold to Carbine Resources in April 2014.
 As part of the right to mine agreement with Norton, Carbine acquired all existing plant and equipment associated with the Kundana CIP plant that Norton decommissioned, refurbished and packed for transport to Mount Morgan from the Paddington mine in Western Australia where it is still located.
-A scoping study originally commissioned by Norton Gold Fields has outlined a minimum 8 year mine life based on the current JORC resource at the nominal capacity of 1 Mtpa of tailings at Mount Morgan.
+A scoping study originally commissioned by Norton Gold Fields has outlined a minimum 8-year mine life based on the current JORC resource at the nominal capacity of 1 Mtpa of tailings at Mount Morgan.
 The proposed operation would produce an estimated 36,000 ounces of gold dore bullion, 850 t of copper cathode and 230,000 t of pyrite concentrate.
-The 8 year project life is based on an indicated resource (at 30 June 2012) of 2.487 Mt at 1.59 g/t Au and 0.16% Cu and an inferred resource of 5.861 Mt at 1.07 g/t Au and 0.14% Cu.
+The 8-year project life is based on an indicated resource (at 30 June 2012) of 2.487 Mt at 1.59 g/t Au and 0.16% Cu and an inferred resource of 5.861 Mt at 1.07 g/t Au and 0.14% Cu.
 An additional mineral inventory of more than 4 Mt is expected to be sourced from former mine waste material.
-Tailings testwork by Carbine Resources has successfully resulted in a 81 per cent reduction in cyanide consumption using the selective removal of copper prior to gold recovery, a significant increase in gold extraction to 78%, 56% of the copper and 91% recovery of pyrite to a saleable high-grade concentrate.
-Flowsheet optimisation work and resource drilling are to be carried out prior to a preliminary feasibility study in 2015.
+While Carbine Resources, through acquisition partner Raging Bull, signed off on an agreement to progressively acquire the mine from former owners, Norton Gold Fields, responsibility for the environmental legacy at the mine site remained with the Queensland Government through the Department of Natural Resources and Mines.
+Tailings test work by Carbine Resources has successfully resulted in an 81 % reduction in cyanide consumption using the selective removal of copper using an ion exchange process, followed by a pyrite flotation (producing a saleable concentrate) prior to a carbon-in-leach gold recovery, a significant increase in gold extraction to 78%, 56% of the copper and 91% recovery of pyrite to a saleable high-grade concentrate.
+Carbine Resources committed to further flowsheet optimisation work and resource drilling to try to maximise the conversion of indicated resources into reserves.

-Photograph 129: Mount Morgan mine site showing the main chimney and former mine buildings (image courtesy DNRM).
+Photograph 142: Mount Morgan mine site showing the main chimney and former mine buildings (image courtesy DNRM).